Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Simulating plays

-Lastly, we need a mechanism to take time off the shot clock at each step of the MDP.
+Lastly, we must account for the shot clock, including starting shot clock times for all plays and a mechanism to take time off the shot clock at each step of the MDP.
+As in the case for $s_0$, we use the observed shot clock times at the start of each play, denoted $c_0$, for each team's collection of plays in the 2015-2016 NBA regular season.
+To take time off of the shot clock at each step of the MDP, we sample the team's empirical distribution of time-lapses between events conditional on the current interval of the shot clock.
 This component of the simulator makes performing analytical operations on the process intractable because the distribution of time lapses between events does not lend itself to a parametric distribution.
-Instead, we sample the empirical distribution of time-lapses between events as a mechanism to simulate the time between events.
-We denote this empirical distribution function by $\boldsymbol L(\cdot)$.
+We denote this empirical distribution by ${L}(\cdot)$, which is a function of $t_n$.
+Algorithm 1 details the conceptual structure of the simulation process.

+In Algorithm 1, $n$ indexes the sequential events in the play.
+The while-loop iteratively generates actions, states, and 0-valued rewards until either 1) a shot is taken, at which point the reward is determined by $R(\cdot)$ and the loop breaks (i.e. the play terminates), or 2) the play transitions to the `Turnover' state, which can also occur by the shot clock expiring.
+For each play we keep track of all generated states, actions, and rewards.